rhubarbdog/microbit-two-weeks/README.md

 <code>gamezip.py</code><br/><br/>
 </b>
-There a 3 control methods avaialable for 'Two Weeks' one is the microbit accelerometer, just tilt the board to move the player, press button b to reveal the compass.
-The second is the Kitronik Game https://kitronik.co.uk/products/5644-game-controller the third is the  Kitronik GameZip https://kitronik.co.uk/products/5626-game-zip-64-for-the-bbc-microbit.
+There a 3 control methods avaialable for 'Two Weeks' one is the microbit accelerometer, just tilt the board to move the player, press <code>button b
+</code> to reveal the compass.
+The second is the Kitronik Game
+https://kitronik.co.uk/products/5644-game-controller the third is the  Kitronik GameZip https://kitronik.co.uk/products/5626-game-zip-64-for-the-bbc-microbit.
-The GameZip version displays the compass on the microbit, on the Game press fire button 2 on the controller to reveal the compass.
+The compass is displayed on the GameZip version on the microbit, on the Game press fire button 2 on the controller to reveal the compass.
+<br/><br/>
 The game requires a version 2 microbit per player and a further version 2 microbit to host the game.
-Freshly flash the microbits with <code>uflash</code> or copy a
+Freshly flash the microbits with <code>uflash</code>
-<code>microbit.hex</code> file directly to the microbit.
-Use microFS or the
-file transfer facility in <code>mu-editor</code> to copy to programs over.
-Each players microbit runs the program <code>gamezip.py</code>, <code>game.py</code>
+or copy a <code>microbit.hex</code> file directly to the microbit.
+Use microFS or the file transfer facility in <code>mu-editor</code> to copy to programs over.
+Each players microbit runs the program <code>gamezip.py</code>,
-or <code>microbit.py</code> copy the correct with the commands similar to the following example<br/><br/>
+<code>game.py</code> or <code>microbit.py</code> copy the correct with the
+commands similar to the following example<br/><br/>
 <code>ufs put microbit.py main.py</code><br/><br/>
 The final microbit which hosts the game running program <code>host.py</code>
 copy it to the microbit as follows.<br/><br/>